1. Configuring Mail Types

 Select the file types to be added to this mail type. |

-In this case, if the subject of the received email is "SalesReport," the system will first match "%Sales%" and classify the email as the "SalesData" type, which is not what we expected.
+In this case, if the subject of a received email is SalesReport, the system will first match %Sales% and classify the email as the SalesData type, which may not be the intended classification.

-We can resolve this issue by adjusting the priority of the mail types.
+To resolve this issue, adjust the priority of the mail types:

-After reprocessing the email, the system will be able to correctly determine the mail type.
+After reprocessing the email, the system will correctly determine the mail type.